Holy memristor: Results

 \section{Results}

-As in other ECM cells, the anticipated switching mechanism in our devices relies on the formation/dissolution of a metallic filament (composed of Ag atoms) grown across the insulator layer under the action of a high local electric field.
+As in other ECM cells~\cite{valov2011electrochemical,menzel2013switching,onofrio2015atomic}, the anticipated switching mechanism in our devices relies on the formation/dissolution of a metallic filament (composed of Ag atoms) grown across the insulator layer under the action of a high local electric field.
+When a positive voltage is applied to the active electrode (in our case, Ag), it triggers an oxidation reaction at the electrode/insulator interface.
+The injected Ag atoms migrate across the insulating layer and are reduced at the insulator/inert electrode (Co) interface.
+This process leads to the formation of a metalic filament that eventually short-circuits the two electrodes (switching into the ON state).
+A negative voltage applied to the active electrode induces the migration of Ag atoms towards the active electrode (filament dissolution, switching into the OFF state).

-The $I-V$ sweeps presented in Fig.~\ref{fig:2} demonstrate five consecutive cycles wherein the voltage changes linearly in the following sequence: $0$~V$\rightarrow 2$~V$\rightarrow -1.5$~V$\rightarrow 0$~V. In the first step, $0$~V$\rightarrow 2$~V, before the applied voltage reaches the SET threshold voltage ($V_{SET}\sim 1.5$~V), the current flowing across the cell is very small due to the high resistance of the whiskey deposit.
+The $I-V$ sweeps presented in Fig.~\ref{fig:2} demonstrate five consecutive cycles wherein the voltage changes linearly in the following sequence: $0$~V$\rightarrow 2$~V$\rightarrow -1.5$~V$\rightarrow 0$~V. In the first step, $0$~V$\rightarrow 2$~V, before the applied voltage reaches the SET threshold voltage ($V_{SET}\sim 1.5$~V), the current flowing across the cell is very small due to the high resistance of the whisky deposit.
 An abrupt increase in the current at $V\sim 1.5$~V indicates the formation of a conductive filament.
 The memristor remains in the ON state until the voltage reaches the negative threshold voltage $V_{RESET}\sim -0.5$~V. At this point, the filament dissolves and the electrodes becomes disconnected (the OFF state).
 The cell stays in the OFF state for the remaining part of the $2$~V$\rightarrow -1.5$~V step and the $-1.5$~V$\rightarrow 0$~V step of the cycle.
 The cycle then repeats.

 In order to evaluate the repeatability of resistance switching, we performed 20 consecutive voltage sweep cycles and extracted $R_{OFF}$ and $R_{ON}$ from each cycle.
 Fig.~\ref{fig:3}(a) shows a very consistent resistance switching with a significant cycle-to-cycle variability of low- and high-resistance states.
 According to Fig.~\ref{fig:3}(a), $R_{OFF}$-s are distributed mainly in between $10^7$~Ohms and $10^8$~Ohms, while $R_{ON}$-s are in between $10^4$~Ohms and $10^5$~Ohms.